rstrahan/aws-lambda-vertica-loader/README.md

 ![Lambda Activity Charts](LambdaCharts.png)

 This service is cheap but it's not free.
 AWS will charge you by the number of input files that are processed, plus a small charge for DynamoDB.
-But you now have a highly available and scalable load framework which doesn't require you manage servers!
+But you now have a highly available and scalable load framework which doesn't require you to manage servers!

 ## Additional tools and tips